GCSE Physics: Understanding Forces

 Resultant Forces

-The resultant force is the single force that has the same effect as all the individual forces acting on an object.
-To find the resultant force, vector addition is used, taking into account both magnitude and direction.
+The resultant force is the single force that represents the combined effect of all individual forces acting on an object.
+If the resultant force is zero, the object remains in equilibrium.

 Newton's Laws of Motion